How we calculated the total charges for each provider

 For the Halifax Clarity card, charges are calculated as the applicable card scheme premium at 0.38% and the rate of interest that applies immediately to cash withdrawn from an ATM.
 This has been calculated based on a mean average of the quoted representative APR range at a monthly 1.801%, assuming the balance is paid in full one month after the withdrawal.

-For Curve, we have included the 2% ATM surcharge for withdrawals over £200, the 2% surcharge that applies to spend over £1,000, the 0.5% surcharge for spending at the weekend in USD and the £4.99 card delivery fee.
+For Curve, we have included the 2% ATM surcharge for withdrawals over £200, the 2.5% surcharge that applies to spend over £250, and the 1% surcharge for spending at the weekend outside EUR and USD.

 For Caxton FX, we have assumed a pre-load of GBP converted into USD at the enhanced exchange rate which would apply to a $2k load.
 Note that in the scenario where GBP is loaded onto the card and not pre-converted to USD, an additional charge of just over 0.5% would apply, based on the quoted 2.49% charge and the card scheme premium.